 Submit Your Applications

-Now that you’ve determined the best pathway into the profession, it’s time to create a list of optimal degree programs, the best college or university, and a checklist of application requirements.
+Now that you’ve determined the best pathway into the profession, you’re ready to create a list of optimal degree programs, the best colleges and universities, and a checklist of application requirements.
 Note the application deadlines and enrollment dates for each institution you’re considering and create a to-do list to complete your application on time.
 You may want to apply for financial aid at this time as well.
 You can do that at the Free Application for Federal Student Aid (FAFSA) website.
 Here are a few things to focus on as you prepare your applications:

 Pass Your Classes

 Students need to pass all the coursework in their OT program to qualify for testing for certifications and licensing via the Occupational Therapist Registered (OTR) exam.
 Individual courses and requirements may vary by institution, but accredited programs follow the AOTA model curriculum mandates.
 They must meet the standards of educational accreditors such as the Accreditation Council for Occupational Therapy Education.